rust-lang/rust/text/0000-kinds-of-allocators.md

 ## The `Allocator` trait at a glance

-The source code for the `Allocator` trait prototype ks provided in an [appendix][Source for Allocator].
+The source code for the `Allocator` trait prototype is provided in an [appendix][Source for Allocator].
 But since that section is long, here we summarize the high-level points of the `Allocator` API.